 One of the claims of atheists and unbelievers is that the Messiah was a pagan myth.
 Some even claim that Jesus never existed and that people invented him.
 Doubters can simply listen to an outspoken agnostic to find that every historian accepts that Jesus did exist and that the Bible’s Messianic prophecies are not pagan in origin.
-That agnostic is Bart Erhman, who Kyle Butt will debate on April 4, 2014.
+That agnostic is Bart Erhman, whom Kyle Butt debated on April 4, 2014.
 In Ehrman’s article, “Did Jesus Exist?”
 (2012), Ehrman stated,

 “Moreover, the claim that Jesus was simply made up falters on every ground.
 The alleged parallels between Jesus and the ‘pagan’ savior-gods in most instances reside in the modern imagination: We do not have accounts of others who were born to virgin mothers and who died as an atonement for sin and then were raised from the dead (despite what the sensationalists claim ad nauseum in their propagandized versions). […]

 One may well choose to resonate with the concerns of our modern and post-modern cultural despisers of established religion (or not).
 But surely the best way to promote any such agenda is not to deny what virtually every sane historian on the planet — Christian, Jewish, Muslim, pagan, agnostic, atheist, what have you — has come to conclude based on a range of compelling historical evidence.

 Whether we like it or not, Jesus certainly existed” (Huffington Post).